flyx/nix-flakes-go-plugins/part3.md

 Nix [has support][4] for cross-compilation.
 This would provide us with a cross-compiling GCC that could compile our code and all its dependencies.
 However, Go is able to cross-compile by itself!
-The only reason we'd want to use Nix' cross-compiling capabilities is because we do have some C dependencies we must cross-compile.
+The main reason we'd want to use Nix' cross-compiling capabilities is because we do have some C dependencies we must cross-compile.
-However, this would mean that we would need to build a cross-compiling GCC *and* cross-compile the *cairo* library.
+However, this would mean that we would need to build a cross-compiling GCC *and* cross-compile the *cairo* library since there are no binary caches for that.
 That reeks of unnecessary complexity (and is also experimental: I wasn't able to get it to work on aarch64-darwin).

 Thankfully, there is an alternative: